 With PPC, the relevancy of the ad applies to the quality score.
 It’s a significant factor that affects the quality score of each ad.
-Google will check the keyword selection and the ad to check that it dovetails with those keywords.
+Google or other search engines will check the keyword selection and the ad to check that it dovetails with those keywords.

 When you own a high-quality score, your ads will be placed higher.
 You’ll get better leads.
 Also, you can get a lower cost-per-click because of the ad’s high relevancy.
 In this way, you can drop your CPC with effective pay-per-click advertising.

 When you do your social media ad buys, the relevancy of the ad affects your cost-per-click.
 Social media websites strive to put relevant ads in front of the appropriate audience.
 When you make your ad highly relevant to your chosen audience, your cost decreases.

 If your ads aren’t quality, they may not only receive a poor score, but they could also be suspended from Google altogether.